 How To Dehydrate Mushrooms

-- 4 to 5 lbs fresh mushrooms, washed, rinsed and drained well.
+- 4 lbs fresh mushrooms washed, rinsed and drained well.

 - Rinse whole mushrooms well under cold running water.
 Gently scrub any visible dirt away with out damaging the mushroom.
 Pat dry with paper towels if needed.

 - Break the stem off of each mushroom and slice into ¼ to ½ inch thick slices with a sharp knife.